WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * Project
 * Dojos

-### 5. DI/IoC with the Spring Framework Introduction
+### 5. Dependency Injection/Inversion of Control with the Spring Framework

 #### Objective